alpkabac/sukima/Generators.md

 # Generator Format (hardcore mode)

 Last but not least, for the most motivated...
-It's possible to use different properties in different orders using different generation parameters, using ***submodules***
+It's possible to use different properties in different orders using different generation parameters, using *** submodules***

-In the example below,
+Submodules are generators too and uses default generator values as a basis, but overrides needed properties for specialisation
+They are specially useful to reuse different properties in different orders to achieve different results
+An as example, you could write a translation generator, provide translated sentences in 3 languages (3 properties), then make specialized submodules that will only pull two selected languages and order them to translate one way or another!

+Below is an example of an ***"Enemy Generator"***, it contains ***three submodules*** to uses the same `exampleList` items with different properties, in different orders, and overriding AI generation parameters when needed (this is a fake example)

 ```
 {